Pyotr Stolyarsky: Biography

 Stolyarsky was born in 1871 in Lypovets, Kiev Governorate, Russian Empire (in present-day Ukraine).
 He first studied with his father, then with Stanisław Barcewicz in Warsaw, and subsequently with Emil Młynarski and Josef Karbulka in Odessa.
 In 1893 he graduated from Odessa music school.
 In 1893-1919 became a member of the Odessa Opera House orchestra.
 From 1898 commenced his pedagogical activity teaching children from the age of 4.
 In 1912 he opened his own music school.
 From 1919 he taught at the Odessa conservatory (where he became a professor in 1923).
 He founded the Odessa School of violin playing and became one of the founders of the Soviet violin school.
 With regard to violin teachers, through his teacher Emil Młynarski he is the "great-son" of Leopold Auer and the "great-great-son" of Joseph Joachim.
 Through his teacher Stanisław Barcewicz he is the "great-son" of Niccolo Paganini.

 His students won top prizes among important competitions.
 In the 1935 Henryk Wieniawski Violin Competition in Warsaw two of his pupils won prizes: David Oistrakh and Boris Goldstein.
 (Official result; Ginette Neveu from France came first, David Oistrakh second, Henri Temianka won third, Boris Goldstein came in fourth and Josef Hassid from Poland received an honorary diploma.)

-In 1937, at one of the most prestigious international competitions of its time, the International Ysaye Competition, Stolyarsky students caused a sensation.
+In 1937, at one of the most prestigious international competitions of its time, the Eugène Ysaÿe Competition, Stolyarsky students caused a sensation.
 Top prizes were garnered by David Oistrakh, Boris Goldshtein (Goldstein), Yelizaveta Gilels and Mikhail Fikhtengoltz.